EEHarbor/low_nospam/readme.md

 ### get_services()

 A nested array of available services.
-Currently Akismet and TypePad AntiSpam.
+Currently only Akismet.

 ### set_service($name, $key)